sdfrench/CYBR8420-GotRoot/SoftwareSecurityRequirements.md

 * Bitwarden uses the PBKDF2 SHA-256 algorithm for password encryption key derivatoin algorithm.
 It uses open libraries and meets current industry standards for its implementation. (mention iteratoins, seed, salt)

-* Bitwarden gives end user the option to derivce a new *Key Encryption Key* when a new *Mastor PAssword* is chosen.
+* Bitwarden gives end user the option to derivce a new *Key Encryption Key* when a new *Mastor Password* is chosen.

 #### UML Diagram